ttboma/chisel-hdlbits/README.md

 * In Chisel, individual bit assignment doesn’t work with `UInt` and `Bits`.
 See <src/main/scala/hdlbits/circuits/Fsm3onehot.scala>
 * In Chisel, cannot set the name of the generated top module name.
 See <src/main/scala/hdlbits/verilog_language/7458.scala>
+* In Chisel, the generated Verilog file is optimized, making it difficult to inspect directly when you're still learning and the generated DUT isn't correct.
+In contrast, with SpinalHDL, you can more easily review the generated Verilog to understand its equivalent and identify issues.